sudev/MinixMajor/midsem-evaluation/final/docs/vfs-sudev.md

 Communication is free between the VFS and the underlying file system drivers therefore it makes sense to keep the virtual layer as abstract as it is possible and to reduce the functionality of the actual file system implementations.
 This make the implementations of a new file system easier.

+##Conclusion

+Implementation of VFS in Minix helps in creation of Virtualization layer between the kernel and other file system servers.
+Now implementation of any new filesystem in Minix is much easier as we don't have to deal with any other interface other than VFS and FS interface.

 * * *